What makes the best dice tray?

 What is the best material for dice trays?

-For the most high-end feel, premium hardwoods like Oak, Ash, and Cherry are the best material for dice trays.
-Wood is a timeless classic material that, when treated well, will look amazing and last a long time.
+For the most high-end feel, premium hardwoods, like Oak, Ash, Cherry, and Walnut, are the best materials for dice trays.
+Wood is a timeless classic medium that, when treated well, will look amazing and last a long time.
 We use sustainably-sourced hardwoods to make our trays as they look outstanding and all have a very different feel.

 What is the best base for dice trays?

-We make our dice trays with a plywood covered in leather and rebated into the hardwood sides.
+We make our dice tray bases with plywood covered in leather.
+This is rebated into the hardwood sides.
 Ply is great for bases as it’s a very stable medium meaning that it is resistant to warping and damage.
 And because ours are 5mm ply they’re also really light, which makes them easier to take with you when you’re heading to game night.
 Importantly though, we line ours with leather to protect your dice when they’re being rolled.

-Rebating the ply base, i.e. fitting it into slots, means that we have a thin, smooth-sanded contact area with the table which will help protect against scratches.
+Rebating the ply base, i.e. fitting it into slots, means that we have a thin, smooth-sanded contact area with the table, which will help protect against scratches.
 Other brands that make premium wooden dice trays tend to use a much (much) thicker ply fitted together with butt joints – they’re held together by the glue and not the structure of the tray.
-They tend to need rubber feet underneath (to get that iconic dice rolling sound) and are more weighty.
+They tend to need rubber feet underneath if they want that iconic dice rolling sound and are more weighty.

 What is the best size for a dice tray?

 To have a really useful dice tray, it should be big enough to let you roll your dice with passion, but small enough that you can take it with you when you’re travelling to games nights or events.
-We designed our square dice trays to be roughly 190 x 190mm (7.48 x 7.48 in) dependent on Heritage.
-This makes them the right size to fit next to your A4 notebook (or Player’s Handbook) when you’re on the go but still gives you plenty of room to roll your dice.
+We designed our square dice trays to be around 190 x 190mm (7.48 x 7.48 in), dependent on Heritage.
+This makes them the perfect size to fit next to your A4 notebook (or Player’s Handbook) when you’re on the go but still gives you plenty of room to roll your dice.

-Where can you buy the best wooden dice trays?
+Where can I buy the best wooden dice tray?

 If you would like to know more about dice trays, we’ve answered some more common questions.
 You can also check out our guide on other accessories, and find out about dice rolling and dice towers.